Natashina/School_District_Analysis/README.md

   4.1 Math and Reading Scores by Grade

-  Only 9th grade was effected by the change and this grade has no scores or NaN, the scores for the rest of the grades, 10-12th grades have remained the same.
+  Only 9th grade was effected by the change and this grade has no scores or NaN, the scores for the rest of the grades, 10-12th grades, have remained the same.

   4.2 Scores by School Spending